nnanwang/Operating-System-Notes/Swapping&Virtual_Memory.md

 - if page replacement not done well, swapped out page may need to be swapped in soon after
 - **Goal:** minimize number of page faults

+#### Policy 1: Fist-In-First-Out (FIFO)
+- Idea: Replace the page that's been in memory the longest
+- Illustration: Assume 3 frames